Rent your sailboat

-It is also possible to take out cancellation insurance through Seatravel - it covers in case of accidents, illness, divorce, etc. before your trip and the affected traveller will be able to get his/her share of the cost covered.
+It is also possible to purchase a cancellation insurance through Seatravel.
+This covers in case of accidents, illness, divorce, etc. before your trip and the affected traveller will be able to get his/her share of the cost covered.

-It is often possible to purchase early takeover, e.g. at 13.00-14.00h.
-Guests who have purchased early takeover will be prioritised.
-This also means that those who have not purchased early takeover, cannot expect to gain access to the boat earlier than usual.
-When chartering with a company that does not offer the option of an early takeover, you may contact the company by telephone (the phone number is available through the link to: "About the port of departure" in your order confirmation) around 11:00-11:30 on the day of the takeover.
+It is often possible to purchase early check-in, e.g., at 1 PM-2 PM.
+Guests who have purchased early check-in will be prioritised.
+This also means that those who have not purchased early check-in cannot expect to gain access to the boat earlier than usual.
+When chartering with a company that does not offer the option of an early check-in, you may contact the company by telephone (the phone number is available through the link to: "About the port of departure" in your order confirmation) around 11:00-11:30 AM on the day of the takeover.
 By this time, they will have an idea of when the boat is expected to be ready for takeover.
-Neither Seatravel nor the charter company can say anything about the possibility of an early takeover of the boat before this time, as the boat must first be returned and handed over by those who chartered the boat the week before.
+Neither Seatravel nor the charter company can say anything about the possibility of an early check-in of the boat before this time, as the boat must first be returned and handed over by those who chartered the boat the week before.

 On the boat, there are bed linen, ordinary towels and tea towels included in the price or comfort package (be sure to check that there is enough for everyone).
 At some companies, linen and towels are paid for separately.

-Look for the direction in which the other boats have cast their anchor, and cast it, so it does not cross.
-Let it go in good time, there is plenty of chain.
-When you leave the spot, then sail out (Do not drag your boat out by the windlass) and pull the anchor straight up - this minimizes the risk of pulling up another anchor.
+Look for the direction in which the other boats have cast their anchor, and cast it, so it doesn’t cross.
+Let it go in good time - plenty of chain is available.
+When you leave the spot, sail out (remember to not drag your boat out by the windlass) and pull the anchor straight up - this minimizes the risk of pulling up another anchor.

 There may be fixed mooring lines, in which case you should not use your anchor.
 Read about this in your water pilot.
 A sign on the dock with an inverted anchor indicates that you must not drop your anchor here.

-Croatia: In Croatia, it may also be an advantage to reserve a berth in a harbour in advance.
-This can be done at e.g. Porthop or www.my-sea.com.
+Croatia: In Croatia, it may be an advantage to reserve a berth in a harbour in advance.
+This can be done at e.g., Porthop or http://www.my-sea.com/.
 Here you can also see the price level of harbour fees.